FReak4L/Tc-Config/README.md

 <ul>
   <li><strong>Xanmod Kernel Detection:</strong> The script automatically verifies the presence of the Xanmod kernel, a performance-oriented kernel optimized for high-throughput and low-latency operations.
 This ensures that your system is primed for the advanced features the script is designed to implement.</li>
-  <li><strong>System Update & Package Installation:</strong> Ensures that your system is up-to-date by performing a comprehensive update and installing critical networking tools like <code>iproute2</code> and <code>iptables</code>.
+  <li><strong>System Update & Package Installation:</strong> Ensures that your system is up-to-date by performing a comprehensive update and installing critical networking tools.
 These components form the backbone of the script’s traffic control and QoS management capabilities.</li>
   <li><strong>Advanced QoS Configuration:</strong> Leverages <code>tc</code> (traffic control) with <code>HTB</code> (Hierarchical Token Bucket) to establish a sophisticated QoS system.
 This configuration enables precise control over traffic flow, ensuring efficient bandwidth distribution and prioritization of critical network traffic.</li>
   <li><strong>Multi-layer Traffic Shaping:</strong> Implements state-of-the-art traffic shaping techniques, incorporating cutting-edge algorithms such as <code>CAKE</code>, <code>FQ_Codel</code>, and <code>FQ_PIE</code>.
 These algorithms dynamically manage traffic queues to minimize latency and bufferbloat, delivering an optimized network experience.</li>
   <li><strong>Adaptive Queue Management:</strong> Utilizes adaptive queue management strategies that respond in real-time to network conditions, adjusting traffic flow to maintain optimal performance.
 This includes fine-tuning of queue disciplines to balance fairness and efficiency.</li>